-Once your start time has arrived and you have started, you may navigate around Andersonville Island in either direction, that is to say you may leave the island to port or to starboard.
+Once your start time has arrived and you have started, you may navigate around Andersonville Island in the direction (leaving the island to port or to starboard) that was announced in the skipper's meeting.
 Between buoy S 19 and Andersonville Island are two small islands.
 They have no relevance to the race course.
 You may pass them any way you want.
 Also, at the southern tip of (and very close to) Andersonville Island there is a small island.
 This island is not part of Andersonville Island, and thus has no relevance to the race course.
 If you sail between it and Andersonville Island, your course will be shorter, but the wind there is often very light and confused.
 If you sail to the south of this little island, your course will be longer, but you may have better wind.
 Which is the better route?
 Welcome to sailboat racing.

-Oh, snap! the wind is dying...
+Oh, snap!
+The wind is dying...

-The sailing instructions mandate that any boat that hasn't finished by 15:30 will be scored DNF (did not finish).
+The sailing instructions mandate that any boat that hasn't finished by 16:00 will be scored DNF (did not finish).
 So, in the event that there is insufficient wind for your boat to finish by the required time, you might as well crank your engine and return to the Club under power to attend the post-race social (cocktails, finger food, and awards).